gogs/docs/en-US/installation/install_gogs_on_windows.md

 	email = gogitservice@gmail.com
 ```

 That [can be changed to whatever you like](http://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup), and it should be.
-It is the user to which all of your git operations will be attributed to.
+It is the user to which all of your git operations will be attributed.
 It can also be overridden per-repository, through `C:\path\to\repo\.git\config`.

 ### Database